 The safety and security of you and your messages matter to us.
 We want you to know about the tools and features we've designed to help you stay safe while using WhatsApp.

 Our Terms of Service

 One way we help you stay safe on WhatsApp is through our Terms of Service.
 Our Terms of Service outline prohibited activities, which include sharing content (in the status, profile photos, or messages) that's illegal, obscene, defamatory, threatening, intimidating, harassing, hateful, racially or ethnically offensive, or instigates or encourages conduct that would be illegal, or is otherwise inappropriate or violates our Terms of Service.
-We'll ban a user if we believe that user is violating our Terms of Service.
+We may ban a user if we believe that user is violating our Terms of Service.

 Be mindful of what you share

 We encourage you to think carefully before you decide to share something with your WhatsApp contacts.
 Consider whether you would want others to see what you've sent.

 When you share a chat, photo, video, file or voice message with someone else on WhatsApp, they'll have a copy of these messages.
 They'll have the ability to forward or share these messages with others if they choose to.
 For information about view once, read this article.

 WhatsApp also has a location feature that you can use to share your location in a WhatsApp message.
 You should only share your location with people you trust.